-3. The ideal spiritual model of Theravada Buddhism is the arahant (arhat).
+3. The ideal spiritual model of Theravada Buddhism is the arahant ( in Pali) or the arhat (in Sanskrit).
 Arahants, literally “worthy ones,” are Buddhist practitioners who attain nirvana and have perfected their discipline such that defilements and desires are extinguished.